nightroman/Invoke-Build/Tasks/Extends/README.md

 ## Special parameter "Extends"

-The build script parameter `Extends` with `ValidateScript` attribute tells to dot-source scripts, replace `Extends` with base parameters, and optionally rename base tasks with a custom prefix.
+The build script parameter `Extends` with `ValidateScript` tells to dot-source base scripts, replace `Extends` with base parameters, and optionally rename base tasks.

 Multiple and multilevel inheritance is supported, `ValidateScript` may specify any number of scripts and these scripts may use `Extends` recursively.